davvoz/mr_steem/README.md

 - Can't create new posts yet (coming soon!)
 - No image upload - have to use external image links
-- Limited to photography tag for now
+- Home is limited to photography tag for now
 - Missing some advanced Steem features like:
   - Delegations
   - Power up/down
   - Wallet functions
   - Multiple account support